SomeoneWeird/githubwrangler/README.md

-# githubdoctor
+# githubwrangler
 Program for managing Github repository expectations

 # Installation

 ```
-npm install -g githubdoctor
+npm install -g githubwrangler
 ```

 # Usage

-`githubdoctor` requires you pass a json file as the first parameter.
+`githubwrangler` requires you pass a json file as the first parameter.

 Example: